 The Mistake: James tried standard core exercises like planks, but his tight, dry back muscles went into immediate protective spasm, making his pain worse.

-Reclaiming a Flexible, Strong Spine
+Reclaiming a Flexible Spine

 Dr. Dhanushika Dilshani